-Finding Information Starter Guide: Search Tips
+Finding Information Starter Guide: Tutorial and Search Tips

 A phrase search is simply using inverted commas ("") in order to search for words that appear together as a phrase.
 If you search for a phrase without using inverted commas you will retrieve items that contain both terms separately and therefore may not be relevant.